MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/vpnclient/Add-VpnConnection.md

 This command adds a VPN connection named Test4 to the server with an IP address of 10.1.1.1.
 This connection uses the default EAP authentication method, as specified by the **AuthenticationMethod** parameter.
-The pre-shared key for the connection is specified by the **L2tpPsk** parameter Additional parameters specify that the connection:
+The pre-shared key for the connection is specified by the **L2tpPsk** parameter.
+Additional parameters specify that the connection:

 - Uses split tunneling (the **SplitTunneling** parameter)
 - Is stored in the global phone book (the **AllUserConnection** parameter)